There is more to graphs than meets the eye: Learning universal features with self-supervision: Results

-\textit{Efficiency:} We observe that the number of epochs for convergence of SSL and U-SSL models at the time of pre-training are comparable for all datasets.
-We therefore report the efficiency in terms of training time per epoch, which are reported in Table \ref{tab:time_per_epoch} for self-supervision and downstream task learning for SSL, U-SSL and supervised models.
-The time per epoch for building $5$ SSL models is $0.663$ seconds, which is greater than the time per epoch for building one U-SSL model, i.e., $0.609$ seconds for all five datasets.
-Thus, \textit{U-SSL provides an efficient framework for self-supervised graph representation learning across multiple datasets.}
+\paragraph{Efficiency:} We observe that the number of epochs for convergence of SSL and U-SSL models at the time of pre-training are comparable for all datasets.
+We therefore report the efficiency in terms of training time per epoch, which is $0.663$ seconds for the five SSL models combined.
+The U-SSL model exhibits a training time per epoch of $0.609$ seconds, which is a $6\%$ decrease in the total training time of the model.
+Thus, in addition to better performance, \textit{U-SSL provides an efficient framework for self-supervised graph representation learning across multiple datasets.}

-\textit{Scalability:} We study the scalability of the U-SSL framework to graphs of larger size, specifically \texttt{OGBN-arxiv}.
-We add this dataset to the previous five datasets, and train the model with $6$ datasets.
+\paragraph{Scalability:} To show that the benefits of U-SSL can still be reaped for relatively larger datasets, we include the \texttt{OGBN-arxiv} dataset and train the model with $6$ datasets.
 The supervised baseline model achieves an accuracy of $0.61 \pm 0.007$, while the SSL model provides an accuracy of $0.46 \pm 0.003$ for the \texttt{OGBN-arxiv} dataset.
 The U-SSL model achieves an accuracy of $0.54 \pm 0.002$, delivering an improvement of $8\%$ in classification accuracy compared to the SSL model.
 This is a significant gain in performance for a dataset that is much larger than the graphs reported in Table \ref{tab:citation_acc}.
 This demonstrates that \textit{learning universal representations scales well to graphs of larger size.}